-Our first Arizona Graduate Conference in French will take place in February 23-24, 2018.
+Our first Arizona Graduate Conference in French took place in February 23-24, 2018.

 The Department of French & Italian at the University of Arizona is delighted to invite MA and doctoral students in French to submit an abstract for an oral presentation (20 minutes + 10 minutes for questions/comments) or a round-table for work in progress (15 minutes + 15 minutes for a constructive discussion and helpful feedback).
 It may be a research paper written for a graduate class or it may be part of a thesis or dissertation in one or more of the following areas: